DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-wise Classification
 - **Dataset statistics** - #Train: 62,478 &nbsp; #Validation: 6,942 &nbsp; #Test: 1,999
 - **Evaluation metric** - Accuracy on the test set (the higher, the better)
+- **Dataset splitting scheme** - Random split; remove redundancy in training and validation sets with 30% sequence identity cutoff against the test set.
+- **Description** - Models are required to predict whether a protein is soluble or not (binary classification).

 | Rank |           Method            |        Test Acc         | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:---------------------------:|:-----------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|